Security-First Governance: How to Protect Enterprise Analytics Without Slowing Down Innovation

 Identity is the foundation of every security architecture.
 If you cannot control who accesses your analytics platform, nothing else matters.

-A Fortune 500 financial services firm shared a Power BI workspace with an external auditor using a guest account.
-The guest account had no Conditional Access policy requiring MFA or managed devices.
-Six months after the audit ended, the account was still active.
+A Fortune 500 financial services firm shared a Power BI workspace with an external auditor through a guest account.
+This guest account did not have a Conditional Access policy that required Multi-Factor Authentication (MFA) or managed devices.
+Six months after the audit concluded, the account remained active.

 EPC Group identity layer controls